-Discussion: In March 2024, the Council selected Alternative 2 as the preferred alternative for this action, noting that reducing the recreational season may help to achieve reductions in landings that are needed to rebuild the scamp and yellowmouth grouper stock complex.
+Discussion: In March 2024, after the removal of previous Alternative 2 (explained above), the Council selected Alternative 2 as the preferred alternative for this action, noting that reducing the recreational season may help to achieve reductions in landings that are needed to rebuild the scamp and yellowmouth grouper stock complex.
 The Council noted that recreational landings of scamp and yellowmouth grouper are highest in May, when the shallow water grouper spawning season closure ends and then again in August, tapering off into September.
 The Council felt as though closing the season at the end of August might help to constrain landings while still maintaining access during peak landings months.

 In June 2024 the Snapper Grouper AP provided their feedback that the recreational sector would prefer additional management measures or a reduced ACL in favor of retaining access through the end of the year.
-This feedback, combined with the projections which indicated that a bag limit alone would effectively limit recreational harvest without limiting access, led the Council to change the selected preferred to Alternative 1 (No Action).
+This feedback, combined with the projections which indicated that a bag limit alone would effectively limit recreational harvest without limiting access, led the Council to change the selected preferred to Alternative 1 (No Action), therefore removing action 6 from consideration.